-Ukraine war plans leak prompts Pentagon investigation
+Ukraine War Plans Leak Prompts Pentagon Investigation

 “We are aware of the reports of social media posts and the department is reviewing the matter,” said Sabrina Singh, the deputy press secretary at the Pentagon.

-The documents do not provide specific battle plans, like how, when and where Ukraine intends to launch its offensive.
-And because the documents are five weeks old, they offer a snapshot of time — the American and Ukrainian view, as of March 1, of what Ukrainian troops might need for the campaign.
+The documents do not provide specific battle plans, like how, when and where Ukraine intends to launch its offensive, which U.S. officials say is likely coming in the next month or so.
+And because the documents are 5 weeks old, they offer a snapshot of time — the American and Ukrainian view, as of March 1, of what Ukrainian troops might need for the campaign.

 To the trained eye of a Russian war planner, field general or intelligence analyst, however, the documents no doubt offer many tantalizing clues.
-The documents mention, for instance, the expenditure rate of HIMARS — U.S.-supplied High Mobility Artillery Rocket System munitions, which can launch attacks against targets like ammunition dumps, infrastructure and concentrations of troops, from a distance.
+The documents mention, for instance, the expenditure rate of HIMARS — U.S.-supplied high mobility artillery rocket systems, which can launch attacks against targets like ammunition dumps, infrastructure and concentrations of troops, from a distance.
 The Pentagon has not said publicly how fast Ukrainian troops are using the HIMARS munitions; the documents do.

+Analysts said Friday that it would be difficult to assess the impact of the documents’ disclosure on the front-line fighting now and in the coming months.
+Russia’s own recent offensive has struggled to make gains in eastern Ukraine, and Western analysts debate whether the Russian military, after suffering staggering casualties, is capable of mounting another or resisting a Ukrainian attack.

 It was unclear how the documents ended up on social media.
 But pro-Russian government channels have been sharing and circulating the briefing slides, military analysts said.